j178/chatgpt/README.md

 > The prompt can be a predefined prompt, or come up with one on the fly.
 > e.g. `chatgpt -p translator` or `chatgpt -p "You are a cat.
 You can only meow.
 That's it."`

-### Custom endpoint
+## Troubleshooting

+1. `Error: unexpected EOF, please try again`

+    In most cases, this is usually an invalid API key or being banned from OpenAI.
+To check for any error messages, please execute `echo hello | chatgpt`.

     If you cannot access to the default `https://api.openai.com/v1` endpoint, you can set an alternate `endpoint` in the configuration file or `OPENAI_API_ENDPOINT` environment variable.
     Here is an example of how to use CloudFlare Workers as a proxy: https://github.com/noobnooc/noobnooc/discussions/9

 ## License